Jun 1, 2010

 January 23, 2012

-Just this week, the U.S. District Court for the District of Arizona ruled in our favor in the Fossil Creek case challenging a U.S. Forest Service plan to allow livestock grazing in habitat for the threatened Chiricahua leopard frog in central Arizona’s Coconino National Forest.
+The U.S. District Court for the District of Arizona ruled in our favor in the Fossil Creek case challenging a U.S. Forest Service plan to allow livestock grazing in habitat for the threatened Chiricahua leopard frog in central Arizona’s Coconino National Forest.

 The court held that the Forest Service violated the National Environmental Policy Act (NEPA) and the U.S. Fish and Widlife Service violated the Endangered Species Act (ESA).
 This case will force the agencies to reexamine their grazing systems to ensure that the ecological needs of the forests and imperiled wildlife species are met before permitting livestock in these fragile desert ecosystems.

-Challenge to Forest Service grazing management in Fossil Creek Range allotment of the Coconino National Forest in central Arizona, which is harming habitat for the threatened Chiricahua leopard frog, Yuma clapper rail, Southwestern willow flycatcher and other imperiled species.
+Forest Service grazing management in Fossil Creek Range allotment of the Coconino National Forest in central Arizona is harming habitat for the threatened Chiricahua leopard frog, Yuma clapper rail, Southwestern willow flycatcher and other imperiled species.
 The grazing also impairs wilderness values of the Fossil Springs and Mazatzal Wilderness Areas by causing soil erosion in steep slopes and degrading riparian habitats.
 We are representing Center for Biological Diversity, which has long advocated for responsible grazing to protect species and habitats in this remarkable diverse area.

 In 2013 the Forest Service and Fish and Wildlife Service issued new decisions seeking to fix the problems found by the court.
 However, the agency’s decisions fell short of our expectations and on January 17, 2014 Senior Attorney Todd Tucci filed our First Supplemental Complaint on this issue.